-Dr. Kalsi, President of Kalsi Engineering, was the convocation speaker at the May 13, 2016 spring convocation ceremony of the University of Houston Cullen College of Engineering.
+Dr. M.S.
+Kalsi, President of Kalsi Engineering, was the convocation speaker at the May 13, 2016 spring convocation ceremony of the University of Houston Cullen College of Engineering.
 To see a video of the event, click here.
-The introduction begins on the video at 33:05, and Dr. Kalsi’s convocation address begins at 35:59.
+The introduction begins on the video at 33:10, and Dr. Kalsi’s convocation address begins at 35:57.

 Dr. Kalsi was introduced by Dr. Hanadi Rifai as the Chairman of the Mechanical Engineering Industrial Advisory Board, and a member of the Engineering Leadership Board of the Cullen College of Engineering.
 Dr. Rifai also stated that Dr. Kalsi and his wife, Marie-Luise Schubert Kalsi, recently established an endowed professorship at the University of Houston in honor of Professor Gabriel Fazekas, and have made donations to numerous scholarships supporting graduate and undergraduate engineering students over the years.
 She also mentioned Dr. Kalsi’s graduate studies at the University of Houston, his business firm Kalsi Engineering, and that firm’s involvement in valve and rotary seal technology.

-Dr. Kalsi began his speech by congratulating the newly-minted engineers who were graduating, and recognizing the families who worked hard to support the educational endeavors of the graduates, helping to make the realization of their dreams possible.
-He mentioned that many of the students were the first college graduates in their families, and said that the convocation was an important occasion for graduates to recognize the sacrifices and contributions their families, and referred to the graduating students as the pride and joy of their families.
+Dr. Kalsi began his speech by congratulating the newly minted engineers who were graduating, and recognizing the families who worked hard to support the educational endeavors of the graduates, helping to make the realization of their dreams possible.
+He mentioned that many of the students were the first college graduates in their families, and said that the convocation was an important occasion for graduates to recognize the sacrifices and contributions their families have made for them, and referred to the graduating students as the pride and joy of their families.

 After identifying his wife in the audience, Dr. Kalsi went on to say that like the graduating students, he chose engineering as a career, and has found it to be a rewarding and fulfilling profession.
 He told them that they would go on now to design new devices, and improve others, and mentioned their contributions will not only benefit the companies they work for, but will benefit the public as well—and that it feels good to help to advance the state of the art.